How to shorten time to value with better user onboarding

 3. Take a hands-on approach with concierge onboarding

-Each customer success manager can only support a limited number of customers, so a hands-on approach is best for higher-cost products with longer implementation cycles.
+The key is knowing when to use high-touch versus low-touch approaches.
+Concierge onboarding works best for higher-cost products with longer implementation cycles, complex integrations, or multi-stakeholder setups.
 SaaS companies with a high volume of lower monthly subscriptions can benefit more from using in-app onboarding tools for low-touch user onboarding.
-If you offer multiple versions of your product, you can take a hybrid approach and reserve your CSMs for higher tier plans.
+If you offer multiple versions of your product, you can take a hybrid approach and reserve your CSMs for higher-tier plans while automating onboarding for self-serve users.

-📖 Read more: 10 user and customer engagement strategies for leveling up in 2020
+Read more: 10 user and customer engagement strategies

 Removing friction from the onboarding process is essential for reducing time to value.
-If users can't find the feature they're looking for in a complicated menu, or your app is difficult to use on mobile, or that one screw seems to be missing from the flat-pack bed (there's always one), your user are likely to give up before they have a chance to receive the value your product provides.
+If users can't find the feature they're looking for, or hit any number of small friction points along the way, they're likely to give up before they have a chance to receive the value your product provides.

 To understand how users experience your product, take advantage of in-depth tools like Mixpanel, Heap, Fullstory, UserTesting, etc. for on-demand and ongoing identification of possible friction in the user journey.
 And don't underestimate the power of in-person user testing.